delucis/starlight-llms-txt/.changeset/heavy-monkeys-repeat.md

 "starlight-llms-txt": patch
 ---

-Fixes a case where Expressive Code diff codeblocks with a lang would not be outputted as diffs
+Fixes output of Expressive Code `diff` codeblocks with a `lang` attribute